Learn more about the creative collaborations that brought The Working Capitol to life.

 Our team is the heart and soul of our space and services.
 Learn more about the people who put their all into creating your TWC experience.

-TWC's inaugural Creative Residency begins.
+The Working Capitol's inaugural Creative Residency begins.
 Filmmaker Cameron Starr and chef Guglielmo Sartor bring storytelling, great food, and visual art to the Keong Saik space.

 The Working Capitol publishes the print-edition Capitol Press, marking a year of in-house content creation.
 People profiles, local happenings, and productivity tips reach an audience of thousands.

 In partnership with HASSELL, The Working Capitol embarks on an in-depth research project to analyse and optimise its working environment.
-This research sets TWC and its leaders on a path to becoming a reference point and thought leader on the future of work
+This research sets TWC and its leaders on a path to becoming a reference point and thought leader on the future of work.